Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Observational constraints on secondary bias

 \subsection{Signal significance analysis}

-A potential concern when measuring secondary bias in finite mass bins is that the intrinsic dependence of clustering on mass could produce spurious signals.
+A potential concern when measuring secondary bias in finite mass bins is that the intrinsic dependence of clustering on mass can be can be confused with genuine secondary bias signals.
 Even within a narrow mass bin, differences in the mean mass of two subsamples will translate into an expected difference in their clustering strength due to the primary halo bias relation.
-This analysis quantifies whether our measured secondary bias signals are significantly larger than the differences expected from this residual intra-bin mass spread.
+The following analysis quantifies whether our measured secondary bias signals are significantly larger than the differences expected from this residual intra-bin mass spread.
+Note, however, that this procedure neglects the potential impact of halo mass uncertainties, so it must be regarded as a first-order theoretical test.

 Figure~\ref{fig:SB_diff} assesses the robustness of our secondary bias signals against potential artifacts from the finite width of our mass bins.
 We quantify the expected bias variation arising from intra-bin mass spread using established bias models.
-The colored lines represent the predicted relative bias for each subsample, computed by applying the theoretical \citealt{Sheth2001} bias model to each subset's mean mass.
-For reference, the shaded regions show the maximum theoretical bias difference across the entire mass bin, obtained from both the analytical \citealt{Sheth2001} model and the simulation-calibrated \citealt{Tinker2010} fit evaluated at the bin edges.
+The colored lines represent the predicted relative bias for each subsample, computed by applying the theoretical \cite{Sheth2001} bias model to each subset's mean mass.
+For reference, the shaded regions show the maximum theoretical bias difference across the entire mass bin, obtained from both the analytical \cite{Sheth2001} model and the simulation-calibrated \cite{Tinker2010} fit evaluated at the bin edges.

-The key result is that the bias differences measured in our analysis (shown in previous sections) are substantially larger than both estimates from theoretical models.
-The signals derived from the subsets' mean masses (colored lines) are significantly weaker than our measurements.
+The key result is that the bias differences measured in our analysis (shown in previous sections) are substantially larger than the intra-bin mass-dominated bias differences derived from theoretical models.
+The signals derived from the subsets' mean masses (colored lines) are significantly weaker than our measurements, being consistent with 1 for most of the mass range.
 Even the maximum possible variation from the full bin width (shaded regions) would be insufficient to explain our observed signals below \(\log_{10}(M_{\rm group} / h^{-1} M_{\rm \odot}) \lesssim 13\).
 This confirms that our detected secondary bias cannot be attributed to residual mass dependencies within the bins.
 We note that the increase in the theoretical expectations at the highest mass bins is due to the larger bin widths employed in that regime.